Bangladesh's Dairy Industry Overview

 Bangladesh Dairy Development Board

-The interim government of Bangladesh established the Bangladesh Dairy Development Board as of September 1, 2025.
-This initiative, part of the "Bangladesh Dairy Development Board Act, 2023", aims to boost milk and dairy product production, establish quality standards, and improve market management.
-The production increase is attributed to the expansion of livestock and gradual productivity growth.
-'Pushti Kothha' was launched to promote safe milk production and consumption, aiming to reduce greenhouse gas emissions and improve farmer incomes in Bangladesh.
+The Bangladesh Dairy Development Board, established as of September 1, 2025, under the "Bangladesh Dairy Development Board Act, 2023", aims to boost milk and dairy product production, establish quality standards, and improve market management.
+The board's initiatives include the 'Pushti Kothha' project to promote safe milk production and consumption, aiming to reduce greenhouse gas emissions and improve farmer incomes.

 Location of Heifer Korea's 'Milk for School' Program

-The program aims to address childhood malnutrition by distributing fortified yogurt called Shokti to primary school students in Sirajganj and Salanga Union.
+The 'Milk for School' program aims to address childhood malnutrition by distributing fortified yogurt called Shokti to primary school students in Sirajganj and Salanga Union.